VectifyAI/Finbench-Result/README.md

 This repository contains the results of our finance benchmark evaluations using our Mafin-2 system.
 These evaluations are based on the FinanceBench benchmark as introduced in the paper [FinanceBench: A New Benchmark for Financial Question Answering](https://arxiv.org/pdf/2311.11944).

 ## Mafin-2 Introduction
 Mafin-2 is Vectify's next-generation Retrieval Augmented Generation (RAG) system.
-It contains three key building blocks:
-1. A fine-tuned LLM model as the base model for generation.
-2. A fine-tuned embedding model to construct the node states in a knowledge tree.
-3. The Monte Carlo Tree Search (MCTS) technique with value function approximation to conduct the retrieval.

 You can find the old Mafin-1 method in our technique report: [Mafin: Enhancing Black-Box Embeddings with Model Augmented Fine-Tuning](https://arxiv.org/abs/2402.12177), which describes our embedding fine-tuning method.